alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 - `jkniv-whinstone-jdbc` encapsulate the JDBC access with a simple repository contract.
 - `jkniv-whinstone-jpa2` encapsulate JPA access with a simple repository contract.
-- `jkniv-whinstone-cassandra` encapsulate cassandra access with a simple repository contract.
+- `jkniv-whinstone-cassandra` encapsulate Apache Cassandra protocol to access with a simple repository contract.
-- `jkniv-whinstone-couchdb` encapsulate http api to access with a simple repository contract.
+- `jkniv-whinstone-couchdb` encapsulate HTTP API from CouchDB to access with a simple repository contract.

 The High-level design: